bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 require_relative 'guess_game'

 describe GuessGame do
-  it "should generate random number between 1 and 100 inclusive" do
+  it "generate random number between 1 and 100 inclusive" do
     game = GuessGame.new
     result = game.random

     expected = 1..100
     expected.should cover(result)
   end
-  it "should display greeting when the game begins" do
+  it "display greeting when the game begins" do
     fake_console = double('Console')
     fake_console.should_receive(:output).with('Welcome to the Guessing Game')
     game = GuessGame.new(fake_console)